Gateshead International Stadium: Gateshead Football Club

 The stadium was briefly used by former Football League members Gateshead A.F.C. after leaving Redheugh Park in 1973, but the club went bust later in the year.
-The following year South Shields football club relocated to Gateshead and were renamed Gateshead United; they played at the Gateshead Stadium from 1974 to 1977 when it folded and Gateshead F.C. was formed.
+The following year, South Shields Football Club relocated to Gateshead and were renamed Gateshead United; they played at the Gateshead Stadium from 1974 to 1977, when it folded and Gateshead F.C. was formed.

 Gateshead F.C. have been tenants since their formation in 1977.
-In May 2008 Gateshead hosted Buxton in a promotion play-off and won 2–0 in front of 1,402 spectators, the largest crowd to watch the club at the ground in 14 years.
-That record was broken a year later when 4,121 saw Gateshead defeat Telford United 2–0 on 9 May 2009 to win promotion to the Conference Premier league.
+In May 2008, Gateshead hosted Buxton in a promotion play-off and won 2–0 in front of 1,402 spectators, the largest crowd to watch the club at the ground in 14 years.
+That record was broken a year later when 4,121 saw Gateshead defeat Telford United 2–0 on 9 May 2009 to win a promotion to the Conference Premier League.
 The current record attendance for a competitive fixture stands at 8,144, set on 4 May 2014 when Gateshead played host to Grimsby Town in the second leg of the Conference Premier play-off semi-final.
-Gateshead won 3-1 to progress to the final at Wembley Stadium where they were beaten 2-1 by Cambridge United.
+Gateshead won 3-1 to progress to the final at Wembley Stadium, where they were beaten 2-1 by Cambridge United.
 The defeat consigned the club to a 55th consecutive season outside the Football League.
-Gateshead F.C. continue to play at Gateshead Stadium but, according to North East Life magazine, it is "a fine but inappropriate stadium ... as a football ground it can be a soulless home".
-In 2009, chairman Graham Wood unveiled plans to move to a new, purpose-built 9,000 capacity ground on Prince Consort Road in the centre of Gateshead.
+Gateshead F.C. continue to play at Gateshead Stadium, but according to North East Life magazine, it is "a fine but inappropriate stadium [...] as a football ground it can be a soulless home."
+In 2009, chairman Graham Wood unveiled plans to move to a new, purpose-built 9,000-capacity ground on Prince Consort Road in the centre of Gateshead.
 Detailed proposals were published soon after, and Wood told local media in 2012 that he expects the move to increase crowds and alleviate the financial constraints on him as he continues to bankroll the club; it is estimated that crowds would need to reach 3,000 regularly for the club to operate profitably from Gateshead Stadium.
-According to the original proposal, the stadium was expected to be ready for the 2012–13 season, but financing has been difficult and the proposed move is now on hold.
+According to the original proposal, the stadium was expected to be ready for the 2012–13 season, but financing has been difficult, and the proposed move is now on hold.